Survivorship Collective is a nonprofit advancing safe, ethical, and accessible psychedelic care for people facing a life-threatening illness.

 What Makes This Different

-These challenges are not fully addressed by traditional oncology or standard mental health care.
+These challenges are not fully addressed by standard mental health care.
 They sit at the intersection of:

 identity disruption